ryarmst/BarProbe/README.md

 symbology table the encoder uses, so it can't drift from what the app will actually accept.

-## Config packs ship empty

-The schema, loader, search and UI are all there, and importing a pack works.
-No vendor parameter barcodes are bundled, because I could not verify the parameter strings against real documentation, and scanning a wrong one misconfigures physical hardware.
-Plausible values would have been worse than none.
-Add your own via the importer.

 ## Building

 Needs JDK 17 or newer (built and tested on 21) and the Android SDK.
 The NDK and CMake